kragen/derctuo/veskeno-outline.md

 instruction or instructions.
-Most modern processors have a single-cycle multiplier, and replacing that with a subroutine call is a heavy performance penalty for programs that do a lot of multiplication.
+Most modern processors have a single-cycle multiplier, and replacing that with a subroutine call is a heavy performance penalty for programs that do a lot of multiplication, on the order of 32× to 64×.

-However, multiplication can and often does overflow (a whole word’s worth of bits rather than just one), and signed and unsigned multiplication are different, so supporting multiplication is not as low-risk as supporting addition or subtraction.
+However, multiplication can and often does overflow (a whole word’s worth of bits rather than just one), requiring separate instructions for the low and high word of the results, and signed and unsigned multiplication are different; so supporting multiplication is not as low-risk as supporting addition or subtraction.

 Veskeno probably should not have a division instruction for several